Dr. Malek’s

 What’s Tested

 These are the SNPs tested in the Comprehensive Methylation panel + COMT Testing.
-The LIFETIME Panel contains an additional ~22 gene SNPs.
+The ULTIMATE Methylation Package (when available) contains these SNPs as well as in-depth blood biomarker testing.
+The LIFETIME Panel contains an additional ~20 gene SNPs, but no biomarkers.

-• Folate Receptor 1 and 2 are members of the folate receptor (FOLR) family.
-Members of this gene family have a high affinity for folate.
-Polymorphisms in these genes allow for poor delivery of folate to the interior of cells.
+• Folate Receptor 2 (FOLR2) is a member of the folate receptor (FOLR) family.
+Members of this gene family have a high affinity for folic acid.
+Polymorphisms in this gene allow for poor delivery of folic acid to the interior of cells.
 This can create a high plasma folic acid.
-These polymorphisms create a methylation deficiency and are associated with many disorders of pregnancy.
+This polymorphism does create a methylation deficiency.
+This polymorphism is associated with many disorders of pregnancy.
+This receptor is found in high quantities on the placenta, thymus and bone marrow.
+Can be affiliated with immune disorders.

 • Dihydrofolate reductase, or DHFR, is an enzyme that reduces dihydrofolic acid to tetrahydrofolic acid.
 This enzyme is the second enzyme in the folic acid conversion chain.
 Having a mutation in this enzyme can create a methylation deficiency with a MTHFR mutation.